 The reality is that “Schindler’s List” is as close to the truth as a narrative film about the Holocaust could possibly get.
 The pure hatred that so many people felt toward Jews was real, and it still exists today.
 Spielberg himself even admitted in a recent interview that the current political climate makes the film more important now than it has ever been before.
 Between 2016 and 2017, there was a 17 percent increase in hate crimes, with race and ethnicity being the primary motivators.
 But that figure probably wouldn’t surprise anyone who has actually been paying attention.
 People remember Charleston.
 They remember Charlottesville.
 And they remember Pittsburgh.

 The timelessness of “Schindler’s List” would not be as powerful were it not for its graphic reminder of what happens when hate is allowed to fester and boil over into something like genocide.
 People have to remember that the Holocaust didn’t happen overnight.
 It was the result of years of propaganda and prejudice, during which people actively chose to ignore what was going on, whether it was because they simply didn’t want to think about it or they were afraid of what could happen to them if they tried to intervene.
+This inhuman atrocity still resonates today, with countless scholars writing an argumentative essay on the Holocaust and humanitarians warning of future crimes against humanity.
 As the current political climate continues to devolve into something putrid, fueled in part by anger and hatred toward certain groups, that’s something to remember.

 But then there are those like Oskar Schindler, the ones who are willing to do what is right even when they do not have anything to gain from it.
 His character development is one that likely mirrors the countless others who have become heroes in times of crisis.
 Although he starts out as being relatively apathetic to the plight of the Jews, he eventually sacrifices all he has to save them, and as he says goodbye to the 1,200 people that he has saved, he can still only think of how many others he could have helped with more sacrifice.
 Selling his car could have saved 10 more people.
 Selling his lapel pin could have saved one more.